Schizura conspecta (Edwards, 1874)

 Photograph copyright: Merrill A. Peterson

 This species can be recognized by its gray forewing with a transverse black discal spot, pale base, and streaked terminal area.
 It resembles Schizura unicornis.
-The pale area of the forewing distal to the cell is red-brown in S. unicornis, pale ochre white in S. conspecta.
+The pale area of the forewing distal to the cell is red-brown in S. unicornis, but pale ochre white in S. conspecta.
 Also, most of the male hindwing margin is gray in S. unicornis, while the dark portion of the hindwing is restricted to the anal angle and adjacent anal veins in S. conspecta.
 Schizura conspecta is darker gray and streakier appearing than Schizura concinna, and has much less red-brown color on the forewing than this species.

 Schizura conspecta has until now been considered to be a western subspecies of S. unicornis (Hodges et al. 1983; Lafontaine & Schmidt 2010).
 We treat it as a distinct species because of consistent differences in appearance and ecological preferences between these moths in the Pacific Northwest.